Devarshi-Sathiya/rtCamp-Facebook-Challange/README.md

 ----
 ## Notes From the Developer:
 ```
-It is possible that the images you see there can be in 130 * 130 in resolution.
+It is possible that the images you see there can be in 130 * 130 in resolution(Thumbnails).
 This has been done to make the website perform faster in the testing Environment.

 Few of the things are modified and may differ from the challange discription but the functionalities are same.

+Best viewed in Chrome.
 ```
 ----